Ghost Articles Read w/Daniel featuring the Don Jail in Toronto

 The Don Jail in Toronto is strong, imposing and powerful… words given to architect William Thomas in the 1850’s.

-William was commissioned to build Toronto’s jail, to be known as The Don (after the river).
+William commissioned to build Toronto’s jail, to be named The Don (after the river).
 Who better than a master of Gothic style, responsible for Niagara-on-the-Lake’s Courthouse, Toronto’s St. Michael’s Cathedral and St. Lawrence Hall, Brock’s Monument and more.

 In 1865, 5 years after his death, William’s vision was realized in The Don Gaol (Jail).

-Made to hold 276 prisoners, then as with many prisons of every generation, they’d break the rule by housing an over 600 in the same space.
-It was justified as a short-term stay.
+Made to hold 276 prisoners and like many prisons of this generation, they’d break the rule and house over 600 in the same space.
+It was justified as short-term.
 Prisoners only subjected to horror for a few days.
 Then more broken promises as most stayed up to 3 months.

 “It’s inhumane!”
 Reported activists, politicians and even prison guards working in the Don.
 Conditions so bad, one day here was considered three days against their sentence.

 The Toronto Star expose of 2003 saw reporter Linda Diebel setup a tour.
-She would write about the experience “like walking into a madhouse from another century”.
+She wrote about the experience “like walking into a madhouse from another century”.

 What better criminal in the 1950’s than a “brash bank robber”?

 Edwin Boyd met fellow inmate Lennie Jackson when locked together in the same cell.
 Lennie was tough and talked about it all the time.
 Told people how he came face-to-face with a train.
-Lost his leg and that’s why he has a prosthetic.
+Lost his leg and that’s why he wore a prosthetic.

 Soon Edwin and Lennie were joined by Willie Jackson (no relation to Lennie) and Steve Suchan to form the famous Boyd Gang.